linogaliana/website/content/project/PhoneSegregation/index.md

 ---

-I explore the evolution of segregation in the three French biggest cities within a typical day using individual mobile phone data combined with traditional data sources.

-Until recently, because they were based on available data, most of the studies on segregation were focused on where people live.
-However, individuals tend to visit places outside their living environment, exposing them to people from other neighborhoods.
-To better understand *experienced segregation* [Athey et al., 2019], one needs to take into account where people go and who they mix with in those places [Davis et al., 2019].
+I bring together mobile phone and geocoded tax data on the three biggest French cities to shed a new light on segregation that accounts for population flows.
+Mobility being a key factor to reduce spatial segregation, I build a gravity model on an unprecedent scale to estimate the heterogeneity in travel costs.